Tim Frazier

-Tim Frazier (born November 1, 1990) is an American professional basketball player.
+Tim Frazier (born November 1, 1990) is an American professional basketball player for Minas in Novo Basquete Brasil.
 Frazier played high school basketball for Strake Jesuit College Preparatory and competed at the collegiate level with Penn State as a point guard.
 He earned various accolades with Penn State, including first-team All-Big Ten and All-Big Ten Defensive team honors, both as a junior in 2012.
 Frazier has played nine seasons in the NBA, with eight different franchises.

 Early life

 Frazier was born on November 1, 1990, in Houston, Texas, to Billy and Janice.
 He started playing basketball when he was five years old.
 He would knock down the trophies of his sister and challenge his sister Krystal to games.
 His sister later said, "Most people learn basketball early on with a one-on-one kind of mentality...
 Tim at an early age didn't have that.
 He always wanted to make the team better and do whatever it takes to help the team out.
 He is such a true point guard."
 In his childhood, he was considered too small for contact sports but was noted for his quickness, which helped him thrive as a guard on the court.